flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 for `name` and `summary`.

 :::note
-The deprecated `developer_name` tag is also supported for backwards compatibility
+The deprecated `developer_name` tag is also supported for backwards compatibility.
+However, it's advisable to retain it to ensure compatibility with older releases / distributions.
 :::

 A `developer` [tag](https://www.freedesktop.org/software/appstream/docs/chap-Metadata.html#tag-developer)